-John Cushing grew up in Liverpool.
+Born in London, John Cushing grew up in Liverpool.
 He began playing the clarinet at the age of thirteen and, after leaving school, studied with Sidney Fell at the Royal Manchester College of Music, where he was awarded the Hiles Medal.
 He later continued his studies in London with John McCaw.

-John has given many other World and Scottish premiÃ¨re performances of works for solo clarinet and chamber ensemble, including pieces by Sweeney, Adams, Ted Kirk and again James Macmillan, this time a piece for clarinet alone – From Galloway which is also dedicated to him.
+John has given many other World and Scottish premiÃ¨re performances of works for solo clarinet and chamber ensemble, most recently pieces by John Adams, William Sweeney, Ted Kirk and again James Macmillan, this time a piece for clarinet alone – From Galloway- which is also dedicated to him.

 As a guest orchestral player John has performed as Principal clarinet with many of the British symphony orchestras.

 John Cushing has a particular interest in chamber and contemporary music and over the years has been a member of and guested with a multifarious variety of Scottish and UK based ensembles.